recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 * **By Order**

-  * Apply a special discount to the first N deliveries (e.g., 50% off the first 3 orders) to win initial sign-ups.
+  * Apply a special discount to the first N deliveries, e.g., 50% off the first 3 orders to win initial sign-ups or 100% off the first order to offer a free trial.
 * **By Quantity**

-  * Discount based on the total quantity of products (e.g., 10% off when ordering 2 products, 15% off when ordering 3 products) to encourage larger baskets.
+  * Discount based on the total quantity of products (e.g., 10% off when ordering 2 products, 15% off when ordering 3 products) to encourage larger carts.
   * Click **+ Add Discount Tier** to add additional discount tiers by quantity.

 <Image align="center" border={true} width="80% " src="https://files.readme.io/c5167b3a17daedc94062642d3eab75436ef7a3f1647b8733cf9a7ba049545dc6-Screenshot_2025-09-26_at_10.12.04_AM.png" className="border" />